10 Ways to Soundproof Your Bedroom for Better Sleep

 To hang blankets on walls, use nails, industrial adhesive, or mounting putty.
 Make sure to secure them well, as they can be heavy.

-Remember, thicker blankets work better for soundproofing.
+For windows, try hanging blankets on curtain rods.
 Choose dense, quilted options for the best results.

 8. Apply Soundproofing Paint